junxit/us-congress-bills-114/bill.md

   >       - **(iii)** require a new information sharing relationship between any non-Federal entity and a Federal entity;
   >       - **(iv)** limit otherwise lawful activity; or
   >       - **(v)** in any manner impact or modify procedures in existence as of the date of the enactment of this section for reporting known or suspected criminal activity to appropriate law enforcement authorities or for participating voluntarily or under legal requirement in an investigation.
+  >     - **(E)** *Coordinated vulnerability disclosure* The Under Secretary for Cybersecurity and Infrastructure Protection, in coordination with industry and other stakeholders, shall develop, publish, and adhere to policies and procedures for coordinating vulnerability disclosures, to the extent practicable, consistent with international standards in the information technology industry.
   >   - **(4)** *Network awareness authorization*
   >     - **(A)** *In general* Notwithstanding any other provision of law, a non-Federal entity, not including a State, local, or tribal government, may, for cybersecurity purposes, conduct network awareness of—
   >       - **(i)** an information system of such non-Federal entity to protect the rights or property of such non-Federal entity;